Should Runners Go to a PT?

 However, flexibility can also put you at greater risk for injury if your muscles and tendons become excessively loose and plastic.
 Think of it like a rubber band model: if your muscles and tendons are too loose, they could tear or crack over time.

-According to a 2009 study, runners with lower flexibility are at greater risk for injury since they struggle to maintain proper body position during exercise.
-This can result in an unsteady gait and poorer running economy as well.
+According to a 2009 study, runners with lower flexibility are at greater risk for injury because they struggle to maintain proper body position during exercise.
+This can result in an unsteady gait and poorer running economy.

 For improved flexibility, runners should incorporate dynamic stretches before and after their runs.
 Doing this allows their bodies time to recover after exertion.